 - ¾ teaspoon salt (more or less to taste)

-- Serve sautéed zucchini as a healthy side dish or use them to make other recipes.
-Check out our "serving suggestions" chapter above for ideas.
+- Serve sautéed zucchini as a tasty side dish, or use them to make other recipes.

 If you liked this sauteed zucchini recipe, you might also enjoy the following: